April 8, 2021 UPDATE

 To receive an emergency grant, eligible students must:

 - Have expenses related to the coronavirus crisis

-- Are enrolled in a minimum of three units or non-credit courses for the spring 2021 semester.
+- Be enrolled in a minimum of three units or non-credit courses for the spring 2021 semester.

 4. Are free food distributions available?

-Yes, SRJC is partnering with Redwood Empire Food Bank to provide free food distributions every third Monday through November.
+Yes, SRJC is partnering with Redwood Empire Food Bank to provide free food distributions every first Monday through May.
 Food distributions are open to all, including students, employees and community members.
-All SRJC students will also receive a free $50 grocery card.
+All currently enrolled SRJC students will also receive a free $50 grocery card.

-1. Who is allowed to be at district sites during the “shelter in place” order?
+1. Who is currently allowed to be at district sites?

 - IT employees who are performing in-person critical work to support the efforts of the district while instruction and services are operating remotely.